Takadenoshi/sse-presentation/presentation/source.md

 - Unidirectional
   - Server -> Client
-- Essentially a streaming HTTP/1.1 GET (or HTTP/2)
+- Essentially a streaming GET
-  - Connection is kept open
   - Server writes more data as it becomes available
 - UTF-8 only
 - With reconnection batteries included